EU-ECDC/hivPlatform/NOTES.md

 14. If migrant connection is selected then aggregated data sets override is deselected and inactive, except Dead.

 TODO:
+1. Check why there are missings in GroupedRegionOfOrigin
+2. Leave migrant connection at first place
+3. Add three new columns to the outputs of the model, rather than adjusting existing columns

 REDUNDANT:
 1. Move Populations to the first location.